We are proud of our commitment to need-based financial aid.

 All students at Pembroke Hill benefit from the generous community of parents, faculty and staff, alumni, grandparents, parents of alumni and other friends whose donations to the Annual Fund allow us to keep tuition lower than the full cost of each student’s education.

-To determine need, Pembroke Hill uses the services of the FACTS Grant and Needs Assessment.
+To determine need, Pembroke Hill uses the FACTS Grant & Aid Assessment.
 For more instructions about applying for financial aid, see the "When and How Do I Apply for Aid?" tab below.

 - When and How Do I Apply for Aid?